Automated 2-component potting

 The potting process

-In the potting process, in contrast to foam sealing, nucleation is left out, as potting is about the production of a compact elastomer without foam structure.
-The air present in the potting mass (A-component) is completely evacuated by thin film degasification in the storage tank of the potting dispenser system.
+In the potting process, in contrast to foam sealing, air nucleation is left out, as potting is about the production of a compact elastomer without foam structure.
+The air present in the potting compound (A-component) is completely evacuated by thin film degasification in the material pressure tank of the potting dispenser system.

-The two components, potting polyol and hardener, recirculate in separate pipelines from the reservoirs of the system to the mixing and dispensing head.
+The two components, potting polyol and hardener, recirculate in separate pipelines from the material pressure tank of each component to the mixing head for dispensing on the part and back into the pressure tank.
 Gear pumps ensure a constant flow rate.
-Line valves open the flow of material to the mixing and dispensing head and interrupt it after a time specified in the dispensing programme.
-Not until reaching the mixing chamber of the dispensing head does an agitator mix the two components in their pre-determined ratio.
+Line valves open the flow of material to the mixing head and interrupt it after a time specified in the dispensing programme.
+In the mixing chamber of the mixing head an agitator mixes the two components at a pre-determined ratio.
 With electronically regulated rotational speed, the dynamic, homogeneous mixing of the components can be exactly controlled.

 Automatic potting with the 2-component technology

-The mixing and dosing systems of the DM 50x series achieve extremely reliable part processing to create hard to gel-like potting with 2-component technology.
-They process medium to large batches very efficiently and economically in volume production.
+The mixing and dosing systems of the DM 50x series achieve extremely reliable material processing to create hard to gel-like potting with 2-component technology.
+They process medium to large batches very efficiently and economically in serial productions.

 Dynamic mixing, as opposed to static mixing, has the advantage of making the mixing duration and homogenising intensity of the potting components adjustable at any time.
 Specially developed agitator designs allow gentle mixing after a few turns.

-In contrast to volumetric dispensing, which relies on the determination of a constant output volume, SONDERHOFF potting systems measure gravimetrically.
-They dispense by weight, weighing the exact quantity to be dispensed.
+In contrast to volumetric dispensing, which relies on the determination of a constant output volume, SONDERHOFF potting systems are dosing gravimetrically.
+The potting is dosed by weight, weighing the exact quantity to be dispensed.
 By weighing and comparing the dispensed quantity with the set value in the machine programme, deviations are adjusted and the applied quantity kept constant.

-A vital reason for the employment of 2-component potting is the ease of automation of the material application on to the industrial components.
+A vital reason for the employment of 2-component potting is the ease of automation of the material application on to the industrial parts.

 Atmospheric plasma treatment